Categories: Off-topic

 Introduction

 I’m learning Korean at the moment, and wanted to share some of the things I have learned so far.
 In particular, most tutorials start with the basics and build up step by step - and that’s great, but I personally like to have at least an overview (the big picture) before diving into the details.
-This article gives those basics in a 20-minute read.
+This article covers those basics in less than an hour.
 This is not intended to be a Korean language tutorial or course, just an overview - and one from an amateur.
 Please skim this as an intro, then go use a proper course!

 Korean is a great language to learn.
 The Korean culture is interesting, and (for someone from a European culture) is a gateway to other east asian cultures and languages.
 It also seems to me to be (suprisingly) a relatively easy language for an English speaker; despite being completely unrelated to western languages it still has many familiar grammatical constructs: an alphabet, nouns, pronouns, adjectives, verbs, adverbs, possessives, etc.